Wall-crossing of universal Brill-Noether classes: Notation and preliminaries

 A \emph{family of nodal curves} over a $\mathbb{C}$-scheme $S$ is a proper and flat morphism $\mathcal{C} \to S$ whose fibers are nodal curves.
 (Throughout, all families $\mathcal{C}/S$ will admit a distinguished section in the $S$-smooth locus of $\mathcal{C}$).
 A \emph{semistable (resp. a quasistable) modification} of the family $\mathcal{C}/S$ is another family $\mathcal{C}'/S$ with a $S$-morphism $f \colon \mathcal{C}'\to \mathcal{C}$ that is a semistable (resp. a quasistable) modification (as defined above) on all geometric points $s \in S$.

-If $T$ is a $S$-scheme, a \emph{family of rank~$1$ torsion-free simple sheaves} parameterized by $T$ over a family of curves $\mathcal{C} \to S$ is a coherent sheaf $F$ of rank~$1$ on $\mathcal{C}\times_S T$, flat over $T$, whose fibers over the geometric points are torsion-free and simple.
+If $T$ is a $S$-scheme, a \emph{family of rank~$1$ torsion-free simple sheaves} parameterized by $T$ over a family of curves $\mathcal{C} \to S$ is a coherent sheaf $F$ on $\mathcal{C}\times_S T$, flat over $T$, whose fibers over the geometric points are rank~$1$, torsion-free and simple.

-If $F$ is a rank~$1$ torsion-free sheaf on a nodal curve $C$, the \emph{(total) degree} of $F$ is $\deg_C(F):=\chi(F)-1+p_a(C)$.
+If $F$ is a rank~$1$ torsion-free sheaf on a nodal curve $C$, the \emph{(total) degree} of $F$ is $\deg_C(F):=\chi(F)-h^0(C,\mathcal{O}_C)+p_a(C)$.
 If $X \subseteq C$ is a subcurve, we denote by $F_{X}$ the maximal torsion-free quotient of $F \otimes \mathcal{O}_X$.
 The total degree and the degree of $F_X$ and $F_{X^c}$ are related by the formula

 where $\delta_S(F)$ is the number of points in $S$ where the stalk of $F$ fails to be locally free.

 A line bundle $F'$ on a semistable modification $f \colon C'\to C$ is called \emph{positively admissible} (see \cite{estevespacini}) if $\deg_E(F')$ is either $0$ or $1$ on every exceptional subcurve of $f$.
 The following results follow from \cite[Section~5]{estevespacini}.